eonx-com/easy-monorepo/packages/EasyActivity/docs/config.md

 `config/packages` directory, with a name like `easy_activity.<format>`.
 The root node of the configuration must be called `easy_activity`.

-If you're using [Symfony Flex][1], the `config/packages/easy_activity.yaml` configuration file will be created for you automatically.

 ## Configuration options

 The configuration options are as follows: